Edda Heiðrún Backman: Career in acting/directing

 Backman's debut role was as Árdís in the play Í hart í bak by Jökull Jakobsson.
 The play was set up in Iðnó in central Reykjavík.
 After that she starred in an Icelandic adaption of Guys and Dolls at the National Theatre of Iceland.

 In the summertime she worked at the art gallery Gallerí Borg to make money between acting jobs.

 In 1985 she starred in two Icelandic films: Svart og sykurlaust and Eins og skepnan deyr.
 That same year she also starred in the play Milli skinns og hörunds and as Audrey in the Icelandic adaption of the Little Shop of Horrors.
-The Little Shop of Horrors got very popular and played over a 100 times before closing.
+The Little Shop of Horrors got very popular and played over 100 times before closing.
 This was also Backman's singing debut.

 When The Little Shop of Horrors ended Backman starred as a wrestler in a play called Rauðhóla-Ransí.